Hong Kong has a timber-trafficking problem.

 The 30-year-old was caught late at night in November 2016 delivering the load of timber to a waiting group of men in a speedboat in Tseung Kwan O. His co-conspirators escaped to the waters of mainland China.

-On May 30, after a retrial, the judge dismissed two CITES-related charges against Ho, ruling it wasn’t proved that he knew he was carrying enderdanged species, a type of plausible deniability defence that ADMCF found had been used repeatedly to beat wildlife trafficking accusations.
+On May 30, after a retrial, the judge dismissed two CITES-related charges against Ho, ruling it wasn’t proved that he knew he was carrying endangered species.
+It’s the type of plausible deniability defense that ADMCF found had been used repeatedly to beat wildlife trafficking accusations.

 The circumstances of his arrest fit into a broader trend with red sandalwood, which appears to be shipped into Hong Kong in containers, then smuggled to Guangdong province in small vessels.

 To view the dates and locations of suspected red sandalwood seizures, place your cursor over points on the map below.

 The pattern suggests Hong Kong is used as a “staging post” for cross-border timber smuggling, said Sam Inglis, Environmental Research Manager at ADMCF.

 Authorities foiled more than 22 attempts to spirit sandalwood from Hong Kong’s coast to the mainland between 2013 to 2017.
 It’s a smuggler’s run that, in at least one case, has been linked to the Sun Yee On triad, members of which were arrested in February after two years of running a cross-border trafficking operation.

 “It is possible that these groups are maybe storing the wood locally and breaking it down into smaller batches that are easier to smuggle in cars and boats,” Inglis said.